Louisiana Creole people: First French period

-Engagés and Casquette Girls
+Indentured servants and Pelican girls

-Aside from French government representatives and soldiers, colonists included mostly young men who were recruited in French ports or in Paris.
-Some labored as engagés (indentured servants), i.e. "temporary semi-slaves"; they were required to remain in Louisiana for a length of time, fixed by the contract of service, to pay back the cost of passage and board.
-Engagés in Louisiana generally worked for seven years, and their masters provided them housing, food, and clothing.
-They were often housed in barns and performed hard labor.
+Aside from French government representatives and soldiers, colonists included mostly young men.
+Some labored as engagés (indentured servants); they were required to remain in Louisiana for a contracted length of service, to pay back the cost of passage and board.
+Engagés in Louisiana generally worked for seven years, while their masters provided them housing, food, and clothing.

-Starting in 1698, French merchants were obliged to transport a number of men to the colonies in proportion to the ships' tonnage.
-Some of the men brought over were engaged on three-year indenture contracts under which the contract-holder would be responsible for their "vital needs" as well as provide a salary at the end of the contract term.
-Under John Law and the Compagnie du Mississippi, efforts to increase the use of engagés in the colony were made, notably including German settlers whose contracts were absolved when the company went bankrupt in 1731.
+Starting in 1698, French merchants were required to transport men to the colonies in proportion to the ships' cargo.
+Some were bound by three-year indenture contracts.
+Under John Law and the Compagnie du Mississippi, efforts to increase the use of engagés in the colony were made, notably including German settlers whose contracts became defunct when the company went bankrupt in 1731.